Gutencasts/wp-block-renderer/README.md

 | type  | Record<string, string>  | Array of blocks  | Array of strings  |
 | description  | Mapping of all the blocks available to the renderer.
 When a match is found the renderer will use this component  | The array of blocks that WordPress provides when using `parse_blocks`   | An array of block names, that when provided will be given to the block.
 Useful for things like Table of Contents, or dynamic tables.        |

+#### Credits
+- [@tk-o](https://github.com/tk-o) for creating the proof of concept and coming up with the actual recursion which enables us to read the tree properly

 #### TODO
 - [ ] Add unit tests